kognifai/IoT/README.md

     - Support for a growing number of source system protocols such as for example OPC DA, OPC UA, Modbus TCP, NMEA and so on.
     - Connector SDK is available for the clients to build their own Connectors for proprietary source systems.

-- Remotely configure the Kongsberg Edge system in a safe and secure manner
+- Remotely configure & upgrade the Kognifai Edge system in a safe and secure manner
 - Manage a fleet of Edge installations from the cloud in an efficient manner
 - Transport data to and from the cloud in a reliable manner
 - Buffer data locally at the Edge when the internet connection is down